TechPreacher/Win10IoT-Thermo-IoTSuite-Demo/README.md

 Find all the fields labled \[replace\] in the solution and add the appropriate values as noted above.

 Use your IoT Suite's main landing page's (https://\[solutionname\].azurewebsites.net/Dashboard/Index) "Add device" function to create a new device.
-Note it's *Name* and *Authentication Key 1* which are needed by the main porject *Win10IoT Thermo*.
+Note it's *Name* and *Authentication Key 1* which are needed by the main project *Win10IoT Thermo*.

 ##Projects in the Solution